Lac du Bois (camp): Facilities

 Lac du Bois Bemidji has a to-scale model of the Eiffel Tower.

-The permanent Lac du Bois site is located on Turtle River Lake with several other Language Villages (Skogfjorden, Salolampi, El Lago del Bosque, Lesnoe Ozero, Waldsee) near Bemidji, Minnesota.
-The site is designed to be as authentically French as possible, with French style architecture, including three sets of cabins named Corse, Bretagne and Provence and with details that reflect the appropriate region of France.
-The cabins themselves are named after major cities within those provinces.
-The main building is called Paris.
-There is also a regulation pétanque or boules court, and a small store that sells authentic European candy and treats.
+The Lac du Bois site is located on Turtle River Lake with several other Language Villages (Skogfjorden, Salolampi, El Lago del Bosque, Lesnoe Ozero, Waldsee) near Bemidji, Minnesota.
+The site features French style architecture, including three sets of cabins that reflect the regional architecture of Corse, Bretagne and Provence.